marzubov/TeamvoyFrontend/javascript/grid/readme.md

 </script>
 ```

-###SortableGrid methods:
+###SortableGrid public methods:

-1. getCreatedElement() - Get all model of sortable grid
-2. getRoot() - Get the table from sortable grid
-3. getData() - Get data, that table consists
-4. sort() - sort data in table
-5. refresh() - put new data, container, configure object and change the table
-6. renderTable() - generate table view
+1. changeTableData() - argument - newData.
+Refresh the table with new data.
-7. goTo() - go to the new page
+2. goTo() - argument - index of page.
+Go to the new page

+###SortableGrid public properties:
+1. root - the created table
+2. dataArray - the data, that is located in table.

 ##Usage